nickolanack/push-socket-io-server/README.md

 # push-socket-io-server
 socket io server customized to provide push message functionality

-Tecnically this is meant to replace my use of Pusher.com message server and provides similar functionality using socketio This provides: event channels, subscriptions, presence channels, as well as supoorts seperate applications and namespaced applications (same app/authentication but seperate event channels)
+This is just a customized socketio server app meant to replace `Pusher` message server in my personal apps.
+It provides similar functionality using socketio

+This provides: event channels, subscriptions, presence channels, as well as supoorts seperate applications and namespaced applications (same app/authentication but seperate event channels)